 Dr. Lauren Ng is an Assistant Professor in the Department of Psychology at UCLA.
 She conducts translational psychological science and health disparities research for children, adolescents, and adults.
 The goal of her research is to reduce mental health disparities for underserved, minority communities in the US and in low- and middle-income countries.
 She is currently conducting research studies in the US and in Ethiopia.
 Her research spans many areas along the translational science pipeline including using qualitative and mixed-methods to develop and adapt interventions, evaluating intervention efficacy and process, and using hybrid effectiveness-implementation methods to increase the likelihood of implementation and sustainability in real world settings.
 In addition, her research emphasizes bi-directional learning between global and local research and practice settings to improve access to, and quality of, care in the US and around the world.

 Dr. Caroline Shanholtz is a Postdoctoral Scholar in the Department of Psychology at UCLA.
 She earned her Ph.D. in Clinical Psychology from the University of Arizona and completed her predoctoral internship at the Medical University of South Carolina.
-Dr. Shanholtz’s program of research involves developing, evaluating, and implementing evidence-based interventions targeting stress and trauma for youth and families involved in the legal system.
-Dr. Shanholtz also has a special interest in utilizing telehealth and technology to enhance treatment outcomes and increase treatment accessibility.
-The goal of her research is to utilize the legal system to provide evidenced-based care to improve outcomes for historically marginalized youth and reduce the disparity of mental health service utilization for underserved communities.
-Dr. Shanholtz conducts community based participatory research to adapt evidence-based interventions to meet the needs of key stakeholders and increase the likelihood of implementation and sustainability of evidence-based treatments within the legal system.
+Dr. Shanholtz’s program of research involves developing, evaluating, and implementing evidence-based interventions targeting stress and trauma for youth and families facing adversity.
+The goal of her research is to make mental health services more acceptable and effective for underserved youth and families.
+Dr. Shanholtz uses community based participatory research approaches and mixed methodologies (quantitative and qualitative) to develop or adapt interventions that meet the needs of youth, families, providers, and systems of care to increase intervention implementation and sustainability.
+Dr. Shanholtz also conducts trauma-focused therapy with children and adolescents.
+Ultimately, Dr. Shanholtz aims to use her research and clinical work to make interventions more accessible, effective, and equitable for youth and their families.

 Christine is a doctoral student in the TRUST lab, who is interested in the contextual factors of trauma (e.g., identity, neglect vs. abuse, negative cognitions, social factors) and the development of mental health outcomes.
 Her research goals are to inform treatment, particularly for underserved minorities, through better understanding of the complexities of trauma and trauma classification.
 Christine earned her MA in Psychology from the University at Buffalo and her BA in Art Conservation and Art History from the University of Delaware.
 Christine is also a cofounder of the hiring assessment firm, Plum, and co-creator of Stronger Together WNY, a non-profit organization that aims to advance the voices of targeted minorities.
 She is also the creator/co-editor of the PCSAS Newsletter, designed to inform and inspire advocacy for the Clinical Science movement.